Addee23/CSharp---Algorithms/README.md

 Student Sorting Program

-This project demonstrates a simple algorithmic approach to sorting a list of students based on their scores.
-It's a C# console application that uses the Bubble Sort algorithm to organize students' scores in ascending order.
+A simple C# console application that demonstrates a sorting algorithm to organize a list of students by their scores.
+This project utilizes the Bubble Sort algorithm for educational purposes.

 Features

-Add students with their names and scores.
+Add students with names and scores.
 View the list of students before and after sorting.
-Uses Bubble Sort, a classic sorting algorithm, for educational purposes.
+Implements Bubble Sort, a classic algorithm, to sort scores in ascending order.
 How It Works
 Students are added to a list with their names and scores.
 The program displays the students in the order they were added.
-The Bubble Sort algorithm is applied to sort the list by scores.
+The Bubble Sort algorithm sorts the list by scores.
-The sorted list is then displayed.
+The sorted list is displayed.
 Example Workflow
-Students are added:
+Students added:

-Adina with a score of 95
+Adina: 95
-Anna with a score of 68
+Anna: 68
-Lars with a score of 87
+Lars: 87
-John with a score of 78
+John: 78
 Initial list (unsorted):

 Adina: 95
 Anna: 68
 Lars: 87
 John: 78
 Sorted list (ascending order of scores):

 Anna: 68